mars0i/masonclj/doc/general/README.md

 [simpro-science: Simulation of spatial processes in Protege-frames by scenarios](https://github.com/rururu/simpro-scene)

 Rich Hickey wrote an agent-based simulation inspired by ants.
-I don't think web location exists, but if you do a search for ants.clj, you'll find many variants.
+I don't think the original web location exists, but if you do a search for ants.clj, you'll find many variants.

 [masonclj: Library to ease use of the MASON ABM library with